python/cpython/Doc/c-api/init.rst

 The Python interpreter keeps some thread-specific bookkeeping information inside a data structure called :c:type:`PyThreadState`, known as a :term:`thread state`.
-There's also one :term:`thread-local variable <active thread state>` pointing to the current :c:type:`PyThreadState`: it can be retrieved using :c:func:`PyThreadState_Get`.
+There's also one :term:`thread-local variable <current thread state>` pointing to the current :c:type:`PyThreadState`: it can be retrieved using :c:func:`PyThreadState_Get`.

 A thread can only have one :term:`attached thread state` at a time.
 An attached